Agent Probing Interaction Policies

 \section{Abstract}

 Reinforcement learning in a multi agent system is difficult because these systems are inherently non-stationary in nature.
-In such a case, identifying the type of the opposite agent is crucial and can help us address this non-stationary environment.
+In such a case, identifying the type of the opposing agent is crucial and can help us address this non-stationary environment.
 We have investigated if we can employ some probing policies which help us better identify the type of the other agent in the environment.
-We've made a simplifying assumption that the other agent has a stationary policy that our probing policy is trying to approximate.
+We've made a simplifying assumption that the other agent has a stationary policy from a fixed set that our probing policy is trying to classify.
 Our work extends Environmental Probing Interaction Policy framework to handle multi agent environments.